cacophony-wj/LeS/README.md

 ## BEFORE YOU CONTINUE:

-The version from the _Wabbajack_ app is up to date.
-Hopefully it will remain unchanged for awhile.
-The version is **4.0.0.1**

-If you prefer not to deal with my update madness, the previous finalized version is **2.0.1.2** also from **Releases ->**

-My README from then is long gone, but you can view the _MCM_ section [here](https://github.com/cacophony-wj/LeS/blob/19a278c85872f68f3bd5375c347e8b7e63101924/MCMs.MD)
+The one on the Wabbajack menu is the latest version, so you are good to go.

-Also, **minor fixes** have been posted in the support channel.
+**Minor fixes** have been posted in the support channel.
 Check the pins once you get in there (small thumbtack icon)

 ## Preamble